What is insomnia?

 Insomnia is characterized by difficulty in falling asleep and/or remaining asleep.
 When you have trouble sleeping, it can affect your daily life.
 You might feel tired, irritable, or unable to focus.

-Insomnia can make other cancer-related conditions and symptoms worse, such as pain, fatigue, depression, or anxiety.
-It can also cause or worsen other conditions, like high blood pressure.
-It can make it harder for you to cope with cancer and make you feel more isolated.
+Insomnia can make other cancer-related conditions and symptoms (pain, fatigue, depression, or anxiety) worse.
+It can also cause or worsen other conditions, such as high blood pressure.
+Insomnia can make it difficult for you to cope with cancer and make you feel more isolated.

 How bad is my insomnia?

 Mild: The symptoms are waking up several times during the night, feeling tired after waking up, and finding it hard to nap during the day even though you’re tired.
 In most of the cases, mild symptoms can be safely managed at home by following the tips given in the section below.

 Moderate: The symptoms include waking up early and cannot go back to sleep, feeling tired and irritable during the day, poor concentration and memory.

 Severe: Visit your doctor urgently if you have lethargy, severe difficulty in falling asleep or staying asleep, waking up early and insomnia is affecting your daily life.